 A course which involves a study of representative plays selected from the histories, tragedies, romances, comedies, and tragi-comedies.
+Along with reading of the plays, readings from Tony Tanner's Prefaces to Shakespeare (1996).
 Prerequisite: Senior Standing.

-ENG 213 Introduction to Drama (3 cr.)
+ENG 213 Introduction to Drama